inciteful-xyz/inciteful-docs/use-cases.md

 title: Use Cases
 nav_order: 30
 ---
-Inciteful can be used in a variety of ways depending on what you are trying to accomplish.
+Inciteful can be used in a variety of ways depending on what you are trying to accomplish as outlined below.
+But if you're new, I recommend everyone run through the [Quick Start](quick-start) section first to get a superficial familiarity with the site.

 - [Getting Familiar With a Body of Literature](#getting-familiar-with-a-body-of-literature)
 - [Finding Literature for a Paper in Progress](#finding-literature-for-a-paper-in-progress)